Libertree/libertree/doc/protocol.md

     { "code": "NOT FOUND" }

-If the responder has no record of the to_username, or has no record of a pending sharing request which matchesit MUST respond with a "NOT FOUND" code.
+If the responder has no record of the to_username, or has no record of a pending sharing request which matches it MUST respond with a "NOT FOUND" code.

 If the responder has a matching pending sharing request, it MUST respond with an "OK" code.